 Potty training boys

 As I have a son and many may wonder, is it harder or different to potty train a boy?
 In my opinion, most of everything, be it play, language learning or potty training should be the same for either boy or girl.
-But one thing I need to take note of is to teach him to either hold down his penis or sit with his legs more closely together.
-This is to prevent the pee from shooting all out on his pants and even you!
+But one thing I need to do was to teach him to bend forward while peeing.
+This is to prevent the pee from shooting all out onto his pants and even you!

 Also, after researched, many recommended getting Baby Bjorn potty for boys because of the higher splash guard at the front.
 I have to say it is useful, as I have many other opportunities on the potty at grandma or the daycare, where way more pee spilt out compared to at home with our Baby Bjorn.
 This Baby Bjorn potty is also not too big and fits a younger child from the start.